emonacchi/tweak-website/README.md

 <a href="https://tweak-extension.com/documentation" title="tweak browser extension documentation page">Here, we wrote a detailed documentation</a> to get you started with a simple example.

 ### Get tweak for free!
-<a href="https://chrome.google.com/webstore/detail/tweak/feahianecghpnipmhphmfgmpdodhcapi?hl=en" title="tweak browser extension">👉 available on google chrome store</a>
+<a href="https://chrome.google.com/webstore/detail/tweak/feahianecghpnipmhphmfgmpdodhcapi?hl=en" title="tweak browser extension chrome">👉 available on google chrome store</a>
+<a href="https://addons.mozilla.org/en-US/firefox/addon/tweak-extension/" title="tweak browser extension firefox">👉 available on firefox</a>

 ### Developer guide (for the website)